-- organization) about your concerns, your comments to the Member and the response of the Member. - e) If applicable, advise the Member of your satisfaction with their response or, if applicable, advise the Member of your dissatisfaction with their response. - f) Consider the need to pursue the matter in accordance with the formal complaint procedure or in accordance with another applicable judicial or quasi-judicial process or complaint procedure.
+- c) Keep a written record of the incident(s) including dates, times, locations, other persons present and any other relevant information. - d) Tell someone else (for example, a senior staff member or an officer of the organization) about your concerns, your comments to the Member and the response of the Member. - e) If applicable, advise the Member of your satisfaction with their response or, if applicable, advise the Member of your dissatisfaction with their response. - f) Consider the need to pursue the matter in accordance with the formal complaint procedure or in accordance with another applicable judicial or quasi-judicial process or complaint procedure.

-Formal Code of Conduct Complaint Procedure for Complainants
+6.4 Formal Code of Conduct Complaint Procedure for Complainants

-- 42.16.7 Individuals (for example, municipal employees, members of the public, Members of Council, or Local Boards), or organizations who have identified or witnessed behaviour or an activity by a Member that they believe is in contravention of the Code of Conduct may file a formal complaint and request an investigation by executing the following steps. - a) The complainant shall submit the complaint in writing by filling out the appended Affidavit [Appendix 1] and submitting it to the Integrity Commissioner by mail, E-mail, fax or courier.
-The Affidavit must be signed by an identifiable individual. - b) The Affidavit shall set out reasonable and probable grounds for the allegation that the Member has contravened the Code of Conduct and set out the evidence in support of the complaint with specific reference to sections of the Code which have been breached. - A Complaint Procedure Information Package shall be available at the Director Corporate Services & Clerk's office.
+- 6.4.1 Individuals (for example, municipal employees, members of the public, Members of Council, or Local Boards), or organizations who have identified or witnessed behaviour or an activity by a Member that they believe is in contravention of the Code of Conduct may file a formal complaint and request an investigation by executing the following steps. - a) The complainant shall submit the complaint in writing by filling out the appended Affidavit (Appendix 1) and submitting it to the Integrity Commissioner by mail, e-mail, fax or courier.
+The Affidavit must be signed by an identifiable individual. - b) The Affidavit shall set out reasonable and probable grounds for the allegation that the Member has contravened the Code of Conduct and set out the evidence in support of the complaint with specific reference to sections of the Code which have been breached. - c) A Complaint Procedure Information Package shall be available at the Director Corporate Services & Clerk's office. - 6.4.2 The Integrity Commissioner shall undertake an initial review of a complaint that has been filed and shall determine whether the matter relates to non-compliance with the Code or other corporate policy applying to Members.
+The Integrity Commissioner shall have no power or jurisdiction to investigate or otherwise deal with the complaint, if the complaint is not alleging a contravention of the Code or other corporate policy applying to Members or if the complaint relates to the following matters: